John-Abbott-College/SN1-Notes/Practice_questions/07_Practice_Loops.md

 2. Write a program that uses a `for` loop to **print** the first 50 multiples of 5.

-3. Create a function which takes in a number `n` and returns the sum of all the integers values from
+3. Create a function which takes in a number `n` and returns the sum of all the integers values:

     <img src="Practice_questions/images_exos/7_1.png"/>

-4. Create a function which takes a number `n` and returns the sum of squares of each value from:
+4. Create a function which takes a number `n` and returns the sum of squares of each value:

     <img src="Practice_questions/images_exos/7_1.png"/>

 5. Create a function which takes a number `n` and returns the factorial value:

     <img src="Practice_questions/images_exos/7_2.png"/>

-    When a metal rod is heated, its length increases due to thermal expansion.
-The expansion is  proportional to both the original length and the temperature increase.

-    **Task**: A metal rod starts with a length of 5 meters at 0°C. For every 50°C increase in temperature, its length increases by 0.01 meters.
-Print the new length of the rod after heating it in intervals of 50°C up to 250°C.